 However, the reality is that several heel fractures require surgical intervention since the calcaneus tends to lose its form and alignment following a high-impact injury.

 These surgeries are often tricky procedures.
-To achieve adequate alignment, surgeons usually need to insert screws and a metal plate in the calcaneus.
+To achieve adequate alignment, surgeons must insert screws and a metal plate in the calcaneus.
 If you have a clean break, you may be able to do without the metal plate.

 We typically see comminuted displaced fractures in truck and auto accident personal injury cases, implying that the heel bone tends to break into numerous pieces and become displaced from its normal location.